PacGiu/-Un-Supervised_Labelling_LSMT_IsolationForest_Autoencoder/Labelling_Deep_Learning/README.txt

-This folder contains the solution to the proposed problem.
+This folder contains the analysis and solution of a labelling problem.
+I approached the problem both using Deep Neural Networds achitectures (LSMT/Autoencoder) and unsupervised learning (Isolation Forest).
+This is a prototype study.

 Notebooks are annotated and should be clear to follow.
 All material is already printed.
 If you would like to re-run the notebooks, please make sure you have all the needed libraries up to date in Python3.
 The imports are all called on the top cell of the notebook.